-If you are unsure if your problem is urgent or an emergency please speak to reception who will direct you to the most appropriate service, or please call back the next morning if it is something that can wait.
+After 12pm , if you are unsure if your problem is urgent or an emergency, please speak to reception who can direct you to the most appropriate service, or please call back the next morning when more appointments are released if the problem can wait.

-For routine telephone and face to face appointments please telephone the surgery during working hours or book online.
+For routine telephone and face to face appointment bookings, please call the surgery after 10am or use the website to make a booking online.